Zoning Pre-Approval Process

 Prior to beginning any development process in the City, applicants are encouraged to meet with City staff for a conceptual review of the proposed project.
 This meeting can help promote a smooth approval process once a formal application is submitted.
 Please call the Community and Economic Development Department to schedule a meeting and view the checklist for information about what to bring to the meeting and what to expect.

-The City's zoning plan is an important tool for land use management within the boundaries of Ferndale.
-Zoning helps us to ensure that a Steel Mill doesn't open up next to your favorite florist.
+The City's Zoning Plan is an important tool for land use management within the boundaries of Ferndale.

 To determine if a site or building is appropriate for your proposed use, complete and fill out a Zoning Determination (ZDR) form prior to leasing or completing a purchase.
 The ZDR determines if the site is zoned correctly for the proposed use.
 It also determines if there are any additional special approvals required.

-Special Land Uses are uses that may be allowed in the district only after review of an additional set of criteria, (Article 12 of the City’s Zoning Ordinance).
-These criteria are established to protect the districts from uses that may be more intense than the permitted uses within that district.
-SLU’s require a Public Hearing in front of the Planning Commission and City Council Approval.
+Special Land Uses are those that may be allowed in the district only after review of an additional set of criteria (Article 12 of the City’s Zoning Ordinance).
+These criteria are established to protect districts from inaproppriate uses.
+SLUs require a Public Hearing in front of the Planning Commission and City Council approval.
 All Special Land Use requests must be accompanied by plans and information demonstrating compliance with current zoning requirements and SLU criteria.

-A Dimensional Variance, (or Non-Use Variance), is a request to vary from a specific dimensional requirement within the Code of Ordinance.
+A Dimensional Variance (or Non-Use Variance) is a request to vary from a specific dimensional requirement within the Code of Ordinance.
 Variance requests are subject to a specific set of requirements identified in Article 18 of the City’s Zoning Ordinance.
-Any application must address all of the identified criteria.
+Applications must address all of the identified criteria.
 Dimensional Variances are heard by the City’s Board of Zoning Appeals.
-The board MUST agree that an applicant meets all of the necessary requirements prior to approving a request.
+The board must agree that an applicant meets all of the necessary requirements prior to approving a request.